teticio/symbol-navigation-tools/README.md

 Retrieves all symbols (functions, classes, variables, etc.) from a file to provide a structural overview.

+**Also retrieves hover information for each symbol** (such as docstrings, comments, or type/type signature information, depending on language support).

 **Parameters:**
 - `uri` (string, required): File to analyze (absolute or file URI)